CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/22-content-safety-in-ai-foundry.md

    ![](./media/22-11.png)

 1. Now try another sample.
-Select the text under Violent content with misspellings.
+Select the text under Violent content with misspelling.
 Check that the content is displayed in the box below.

 1. Click **Run test** and inspect the results in the Results panel again.

-You can run tests on all the samples provided, and then inspect the results.
+You can run tests on all the samples provided, then inspect the results.

 ### Review
 In this exercise, you have completed the following tasks: